prasenjit9619/nextcv/README.md

-# nextcv - A compact, modular LaTeX CV template that's easy to customize and share.
+# nextcv - ATS-friendly Modular LaTeX CV Template

 Everyone wants to build a clean‑looking resume.
 But building one from scratch takes time.
 And with so many templates out there, finding the perfect one isn’t easy.